 Choice of Type

 Individuals are able to decide what type of good or service they are going to provide.
-One person might choose to manufacture computers, while another might choose to operate a timber business, and yet another might mine iron ore.
-There are many, many options for this.
-This creates balance in economic output as there is no government entity that can misallocate production efforts.
+This creates balance in economic output as there is no government entity that can effectively allocate production efforts.

 Choice of Process

 People choose what means they produce with.
 They choose to implement various production, marketing, and communications systems in their businesses.
-McDonald’s uses the Speedee Service System to prepare food extremely efficiently.
 The result is that producers constantly search for new methods to provide their goods and services at a lower price, with higher quality, and more conveniently.
+In other words, innovation occurs.
 Limits on processes hamper the potential of the economy.
 Allowing processes, methods, and systems to be chosen is beneficial to society.

 Choice of Time

 Producers choose what time to perform their work.
 They can spend as much or as little time producing as they want.
-General Motors may reduce the amount of hours their assembly plants are being operated if they decide to do so.
 Harsh regulations on time keep businesses from operating as efficiently as possible.
 Choice of time improves convenience and efficiency.

 Choice of Location

 Individuals are able to choose the location of their production.
 A business may decide to set up a new location in a new city, state/ province, or even another country.
-Burger King has an impressive number of locations, allowing the company to make many meals around the world.
 Severe restrictions on location keep producers from having a place to be able to produce, thus diminishing economic output.
 Choice of location frees people to find the optimal place to do what they do best.

 Choice of Quantity